 Japan is a country I have wanted to visit ever since I was in the seventh grade.
 Learning about it in social class, I was fascinated by the history and culture, enamoured by its beauty.

 As intriguing as Japan was in textbooks, it was infinitely better in real life.
-Just one day into our two week trip to Japan and we were already in love with this wonderful country.
+Just one day into our two weeks in Japan and we were already in love with this wonderful country.

 Two Weeks in Japan- Our Itinerary